oasis-tcs/openc2-jadn/README.md

 <div>
 <h3>Description</h3>

-<p>JSON Abstract Data Notation (JADN) has several purposes, including definition of data structures and validation of data instances.
-This document specifies a vocabulary to describe the meaning of structured data, to provide hints for user  interfaces working with structured data, and to make assertions about what a valid instance must look like.
-JADN structure definitions are format-neutral.
-Serialization rules define how JADN instances are represented in specific data formats such as JSON, XML, and CBOR.
+<p>JSON Abstract Data Notation (JADN) is an information modeling language based on the CBOR data model.
+It has several purposes, including definition of data structures, validation of data instances, providing hints for user interfaces working with structured data, and facilitating protocol internationalization.
+JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent type instances using specific data formats.
+A JADN schema is itself a structured information object that can be serialized and transferred between applications, documented in multiple formats such as property tables and text-based data definition languages, and translated into concrete schemas used to validate specific data formats.

 This repository is designed to support TC members' work on a formal specification that describes JADN, a tool for defining data structures and